EnclaveData/auth0-testing/docs/introduction.md

   * convert react-bootstrap to reactstrap along the way
 * bring in user profile aspect from 02-User-Profile
 * replace GlyphIcon with react-icons
+* switch Home to Dashboard

 TODO
 * along the way attempt to use update to date es6/9 syntax
-* switch Home to Dashboard
+* bring in components from antd design